ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 special syntaxes that were introduced in OCaml 4.02: Extension nodes, and attributes.

-Secondly, a transformation that takes the full Parsetree is not acceptable in many cases, as rewriters are third-party programs (in contrast with the C compiler).
-To address this, we considered two kinds of restrictions to the general PPX rewriters: derivers and extenders.
+Secondly, most of the code transformation that PPXs do do not need to be given the full AST, they can work locally in subparts of it.
+There are two kinds of such local restrictions to the general PPX rewriters that cover most of the
+usecases: derivers and extenders.
 They respectively correspond to the two new syntaxes of OCaml 4.02.

 #### Attributes and Derivers